siakaramalegos/sia.codes-eleventy/posts/architecting-data-in-eleventy.md

 };
 ```

 Now our posts index page, `/src/posts/index.njk`, is showing up in our posts collection list because it's inheriting the tag from the directory.
 We can fix this by renaming it `posts.njk` and moving it up to the `/src/` directory.
+This move preserves the original routing due to the magic of Eleventy's directory- and file-based build method.

 You can find the code for this section in the [`3-data-hierarchy` branch](https://github.com/siakaramalegos/eleventy-data-tutorial/tree/3-data-hierarchy).
 This was just one example of using the data hierarchy - you should definitely check out the [data hierarchy docs](https://www.11ty.dev/docs/data/#sources-of-data) to learn about the other options too.
+I could spend loads of time explaining the hierarchy, but that would make it seem like the most important concept in all of Eleventy.
+Just know that it gives you the ability to inherit or scope data as you please.
+So if you need more precision on managing inheritance or scope, dive down on that concept more.

 ### What custom data is even available in a view?
 You're trying to build a page, but you can't figure out "where" your new variable that you thought you set.
 I haven't found a way to log everything available in a page - something akin to `self` or `this`.
 I have found a way to hack this with collections.
 For each item in a collection, you can `log` the `item.data` which will show the special Eleventy data attributes as well as your own custom ones: